dgaydukov/cert-ocpjp11/files/ocpjp11.md

 [Chronicle](https://github.com/OpenHFT):
 * low latency persisted queue
 * chronicle map extends jdk `ConcurrentMap` so you cast any such map to jdk `Map`
+* for map use:
+    * putReturnsNull(true) - this won't return prev value on put, so it would generate less garbage (cause old value needs to be retreived and returned as object)
+    * use special values like `LongValue` instead of `Long`
+    * keys & values must be serializable to be stored in file, otherwise nothing would be stored, you get `ClassCastException: class com.java.test.Person cannot be cast to class java.io.Serializable`
 ```java
 import net.openhft.chronicle.queue.ChronicleQueue;
 import net.openhft.chronicle.queue.ExcerptAppender;